bgigurtsis/blog/CV.md

 -  Provided IT support over Microsoft Teams to attendees of the Africa Investors Conference (AIC 2020), this was a short contract role.

--  Troubleshooted sound, video and hardware issues prioritizing their access to conference talks and meetings.
+- Troubleshot sound, video and hardware issues prioritizing their access to conference talks and meetings.

 -  Ensured that customer service always came first as most clients were executive or c-level.